-Copenhagen’s cool credentials are known around the world, but Denmark Dropdown content’s second city has so far kept just under the radar.
-This won’t last for long, though – people are starting to cotton on that Århus Dropdown content (or Aarhus) is a compact, accessible city (not to mention a young, happy and well-fed one) with more than enough Scandi cool and culture to charm your thermal socks off.
-Here’s what you need to know for a weekend in Århus, the “city of smiles”.
+Copenhagen’s cool credentials are known around the world, but Denmark’s second city has so far kept just under the radar.
+This won’t last for long, though – people are starting to catch on that Århus (or Aarhus) is a compact, accessible city with more than enough Scandi cool and culture to charm your thermal socks off.
+Here’s what you need to know about things to do in Aarhus, the “city of smiles”.

-As in any self-respecting Danish city, you’ll see almost as many bikes as cars, and during the summer months you can get in on the action for a spontaneous architectural tour.
-Hop on one of the free (yes, actually free!) city bikes and pedal your way from the university around the historic centre and on to the waterfront (and Moesgård, if you’re feeling active).
+As in any self-respecting Danish city, you’ll see almost as many bikes as cars, and during the summer months, you can get in on the action for a spontaneous architectural tour.
+Hop on one of the free (yes, actually free!) city bikes and pedal your way from the university around the historic centre and onto the waterfront (and Moesgård, if you’re feeling active).

-In the winter it may be wiser to explore the city’s interiors than its exteriors, preferably by sipping hot chocolate in a steamy-windowed café; if you want to stretch yourself you could perhaps stop off at Jægergårdsgade or Strøget for some hygge-enhancing Danish homewares – before heading back somewhere cosy with a warm duvet.
+In the winter it may be wiser to explore the city’s interiors than its exteriors, preferably by sipping hot chocolate in a steamy-windowed café.
+If you want to stretch yourself you could perhaps stop off at Jægergårdsgade or Strøget for some hygge-enhancing Danish homewares – before heading back somewhere cosy with a warm duvet.

 Visitors should also explore the city’s impressive restaurant scene, which offers some intriguing modern twists on traditional Danish cuisine beyond smørrebrød.

 Foodie Frederiksbjerg is the go-to district for all of these.
 You can put together your own smørrebrød using ingredients from the district’s markets and delis, then treat yourself to dinner at cutting-edge Hærværk (on Frederiks Allé) or warm, welcoming Nordisk Spisehus (on M. P. Bruuns Gade).